Looking for a gap year job abroad?

 Work in Spain

 - Work permits: As a European Citizen you need to get a NIE, which is a foreigner identity number.
-You can obtain this in the Ministry of the interior by filing the form EX-15 and getting the rest of requirements, or a NIF which is the tax identity number, you can get it in the Tax Agency
+You can obtain this in the Ministry of the Interior by filing the form EX-15 and getting the rest of the requirements, or a NIF which is the tax identity number, you can get in the Tax Agency

 - Lifestyle: Depending on the city, there are different lifestyles in Spain.
 In the main cities like Madrid, Barcelona, and Malaga the people are very enthusiastic about partying and having fun at times.
 With so many places to chill and relax with friends, it’s a country where you have to make a good balance between work and recreational activities or you may lose your way.
 The food in Spain is amazing and you will enjoy all their seafood, paella, sangria, tapas, and so much more.
 So if you like this type of food, Spain is your destination.